What is Vietnamese Egg Coffee?

 - Add ground coffee to the coffee press.

-- Place on a scale and tare it.
+- Place on a scale and tare the scale.

 - First drip should drop before 2 minutes.

-- It should be done in around 5 min - 5 min 30 seconds.
+- It should be done in around 5 min - 5 min 30 seconds, up to 7 minutes.

 - Enjoy with condensed milk, brown sugar, or sweetener of preference.